jaammons/Group6-repo-projects/README.md

        page = context.new_page()
    ```

     To simplify grabbing a page for each test, we can add some pytest fixtures.
-Adding these fixtures allows future test easy access to a browser or page by simply including them in the test arguments.
+Adding these fixtures allows future test easy access to a browser or page by simply including them in the test arguments:
     ```python
     # Marks this as a fixture automatically used once for the current module being tested.
     @pytest.fixture(scope="module", autouse=True)